 (Click the image to visit the Svengoolie website.)

 While based in the Chicago area, Svengoolie has fans all over the country who, since 2011, have tuned in to catch his antics every Saturday night on MeTV!
-He's also been voted “Best Horror Host of 2009” in the national Rondo Hatton horror awards!
+He has also been voted “Best Horror Host of 2009” in the national Rondo Hatton horror awards!
 Acknowledged by even the most famous horror hosts as a peer, Svengoolie has become the king of horror hilarity.

-Dr. Gangrene is a Nashville, TN-based horror host played by actor/producer Larry Underwood.
+Dr. Gangrene is an award-winning Nashville, TN-based horror host played by actor/producer Larry Underwood.
 His current show, Dr. Gangrene Presents, airs on the Nashville Arts Channel 9.
 Most importantly to us, Doc is a regular columnist and contributor to Scary Monsters Magazine and produces brief previews of upcoming issues that can be found on this website and on his YouTube channel.
 Also, be sure to check out his video series "The Fantastic Films of Vincent Price" and visit his online lab at drgangrene.com.

 As Ghoulardi would say: Cool it with the boom booms, ova-day!
 Stay sick!
 Turn blue!
 Knif!
 Oxnard!
 Or, as The Ghoul would say: Scratch glass!
 Climb walls!
 And remember, do it while you can, but dont get caught!